Phildo/expandpass/README.md

 ..
 ```

-NOTE: new modifications in sequence are delineated by either newlines, or a defined gamut.
+Note: new modifications in sequence are delineated by either newlines, or a defined gamut.
 So, the previous seed could alternately be specified as:

 ```
 "banana" [ d1 "" s1 "ABC" ]